arimajs/Arima/README.md

 > 🎶 A music quiz discord bot designed for lightly competitive fun.
 Import playlists from a variety of sources or create your own!

 We pride ourselves on keeping Arima 100% open source, so please feel free open an issue or submit a pull request!
+If you'd like contribution ideas, any of the following would be incredibly useful:

+- Setting up a system to use Docker in production
+- Setting up Sentry to catch errors
+- Setting up a way to collect statistics (Grafana & Prometheus, InfluxDB, or something else)

 ## Contributors ✨